 Conflicts of Interest will be monitored and managed by the Independent Chair on an ongoing basis and in line with the JPB Conflict of Interest procedures.

 16. Review and changes to the Terms of Reference

-The Terms of Reference of the JPB will be reviewed annually to ensure suitability, and will be subject to periodic review into the future.
+The Terms of Reference of the JPB will be reviewed by the Independent Chair annually to ensure suitability, and will be subject to periodic review in the future.
 The JPB may make recommendations to the Scheme Manager with regard to potential changes to these Terms of Reference and accompanying annexes.

 17. Board effectiveness

 The JPB will review their effectiveness against the Terms of Reference on an annual basis.

 The JPB may consider any other items specifically referred to it and make recommendations specifically delegated to it as appropriate.